kraslav4ik/Telegram-Routesetting-bot-Python/README.md

 Launch main.py and tests from the root directory

-Decoding: UTF-16 (messages are on russian lang)
+Encoding: UTF-16 (messages are on russian lang)